delabon/woomotiv/readme.txt

 ## Top Featuress
 * Absolutely no configuration needed!
 (No need to connect your Woocommerce store with a backend platform like other plugins require)
-* Recent / Random Sales popups.
+* Recent / Random Sales notifications.
+* Display reviews notifications
+* Custom notifications
 * Display Customer Avatar ( if not available, it will show the product image ).
 * Display Product Featured image.
+* Report
 * Responsive: Works beautifully on all kind of devices.
+* Shows still processing orders notifications
 * Speed: It Uses Ajax technology.
 * Live customization.
 * Change Popup Size.